ZeeCoder/clam/README.md

 [BEM](http://bem.info/) metodology -, and how to write CommonJS modules Clam-style.

-A demo application is available here:
+To get started, a demo application is available here:
 [Clam Demo](https://github.com/ZeeCoder/clam-demo).

+#####What it's not

+Clam is not a frontend framework.
+It has nothing to do with "views" or "models" for example.
+If you need them, implementing such features is up to you.

 #####A quick example

-Suppose we have a module called "popup".
+Suppose we have a singleton module called "popup".
 Using it in an app.js file - which is processed by browserify - would look like this:

     // Getting the module
-    // We assume that we have a "modules" directory which contains the "popup.js" module. var popup = require('modules/popup');
+    // We assume that we have a "clam_module" directory which contains the
+    // "popup.js" module.
+    var cutil = require('clam/core/util');
+    var popup = require('clam_module/popup');

-    // Instantiating the module
+    // Instantiating the module with the default configuration. cutil.createPrototypes(popup);
-    var popup_instance = new popup($('.jsm-popup'));

-    // Note: By saving the popup module reference, we could pass it to other modules
+    // Note: By using the "createPrototypes" helper method, the created
-    // instantiated later in the script.
+    // prototype will be registered to the clam container, so other modules
+    // can later access it by calling: "clam_container.get('popup')".

 Then a popup open button in html could look like this:

-    <div class="jsm-popup__context jsm-popup__open-btn" data-jsm-popup='{"target": "contact"}'></div>
+    <div class="jsm-popup__open-btn" data-jsm-popup='{"type": "contact"}'></div>

 Which would open the "contact" popup.
-The same could be achieved by calling the saved instance's appropriate method, for example:
+(Depending on the implementation, the same effect could be achieved by calling the popup prototype's appropriate method, for example: "clam_container.get('popup').open('contact')".)
-`popup_instance.open('contact')`.

 #####Installation